FOREX-Dollar hits two-decade high amid rising US rates, Ukraine war, China's lockdowns

 "Downside risks to global growth stemming from Ukraine and China are more pressing for Europe and Asia relative to the U.S., creating an air of 2018-style dollar exceptionalism."

+Weighed by the Bank of England's gloomy outlook, sterling GBP=D3 fell 0.5% to its lowest since mid 2020 at $1.2268.
+The Canadian dollar CAD=D3 hit its lowest since December.

-In China trade data showed imports flatlined in April and exports rose 3.9% - a little better than expected and enough to hold the Australian dollar AUD=D3 at $0.7006 and off January's low of $0.6967.
+In China trade data showed imports flatlined in April and exports rose 3.9%.

+That was a little better than expected but proved little help to the yuan CNY=CFXS which was dragged to a fresh 18-month low of 6.7260 per dollar as lockdowns in Shanghai were tightened.

 The kiwi NZD=D3 fell 0.9% to $0.6346 and the U.S. dollar made multi-year highs on the trade-sensitive Taiwan dollar TWD=TP, South Korean won KRW=KFTC, Singapore dollar SGD=D3 and Malaysian ringgit MYR=MY.
 EMRG/FRX